 The NIDCD supports and conducts research and research training on the normal and disordered processes of hearing, balance, taste, smell, voice, speech and language and provides health information, based upon scientific discovery, to the public.
-For more information about NIDCD programs, see http://www.nidcd.nih.gov.
+Visit the NIDCD website for more information about NIDCD programs.

 NIH, the nation's medical research agency, includes 27 Institutes and Centers and is a component of the U.S. Department of Health and Human Services.
 NIH is the primary federal agency conducting and supporting basic, clinical, and translational medical research, and is investigating the causes, treatments, and cures for both common and rare diseases.
 For more information about NIH and its programs, visit www.nih.gov.